 Risk assessment is the process of evaluating the probability and consequences of injury or an event arising from exposure to identified risks.

 It is an interactive process that is initiated upon the detection of an event and continues until such event is under control.
-Risk assessment requires an interdisciplinary approach and the participation of technical experts, PAHO country offices and IHR National Focal Points.
+Risk assessment requires an interdisciplinary approach and the participation of PAHO/WHO technical experts, PAHO/WHO Country Offices and IHR National Focal Points.

-Recently the WHO published guidelines describing when and how to apply Annex 2 to real situations.
+WHO has published guidelines describing when and how to apply Annex 2 to real situations.

 To determine if an event must be notified to the WHO Contact Point, Member States must use the following criteria:

 Is the public health impact of the event serious?